AmaaniGoose/amaanigoose.github.io/index.md

 ## About me

-I am a university student and options trader, currently studying towards my BTech degree at Jawaharlal Nehru University, India.
-I am interested in financial markets and web development.
-In the future, I want to become an investment banking and finance professional.
+I am a University student currently studying towards my BTech degree at Jawaharlal Nehru University, India.
+I am passionate and creative, with a strong focus on problem solving and result oriented performance.

 ## Education

 1. Apeejay School, Park Street: Tenth Grade: Graduated with CGPA 10 from CBSE.
-2. Apeejay School, Park Street: Twelfth Grade: Graduated with 97.4% marks in CBSE Science stream(best of four).
+2. Apeejay School, Park Street: Twelfth Grade: Graduated with 95.4% marks in CBSE Science stream(best of four).
 3. Currently studying for a BTech degree at Jawaharlal Nehru University.
 CGPA: 8.66/9
 Rank 1 out of 65 students